 Most of you have heard of “Chicago style” deep dish pizza.
 As a native Chicagoan, I’m here to tell you that we have our own thin crust pizza as well.
-Transplants will call it “tavern style”, but for us natives, it’s simply thin crust.
-And the pie is cut into SQUARES, NOT triangles.
+Transplants will call it “tavern style”, but for natives it’s simply thin crust, and the pie is cut into squares instead of triangles.

-The 3 places I’m going to list will not be found in a popular blog and won’t be easy to spot on google, but I PROMISE that they are worth your time.
-As a descendant of Italian immigrants, I grew up eating homemade pizza, so you can trust my judgement.
+The 3 places I’m introducing won’t be found in a mainstream to-do list, but I promise they’re worth your time.
+I grew up eating homemade pizza, so you can trust my judgement here.

 D’Amatos Bakery